or call us on 0800 408 0506

 This tour is accessible to most people with an average level of fitness and normal mobility.
 It involves full days of sightseeing, often on foot, and includes some climbing of stairs and getting on and off coaches.
 Please note there are approximately 1,300 steps to Sigiriya Rock Fortress.
 This tour is not suitable for anyone with walking difficulties.

 The minimum number of travellers in your group will be 10, and the maximum will be 30.
-If in the unlikely event there are less than 10 people booked on your tour date then you may be asked to change to a different date.
-A full refund will be made available to you should this alternative not be suitable.
+If in the unlikely event there are less than 10 people booked on your tour date, we will endeavour to reduce any disruption to your holiday and try to operate your tour with lower passenger numbers.
+If we are not able to operate your departure date then you may be asked to change to a different date and a full refund will be made available to you should this alternative not be suitable.

 This is a fully escorted tour with local guides throughout ensuring that you have first-hand knowledge at all times.